 Since 1921, an altar of the goddess Rome and the Tomb of the Italian Unknown Soldier has been set up inside the Victor Emmanuel Monument.

 You can visit the Altare Della Patria every day for 12 euros.
-Once you reach the top of the monument, you will be able to enjoy an amazing panoramic view of Rome!
+Once you reach the top of the monument, you can enjoy an amazing panoramic view of Rome!

 By Džangir Kolar from Dr Jam Travels